 The Skin Benefits

 So, the bad news is that collagen production slows as you age.
-The good news is that incorporating peptides into your skincare routine may help boost collagen production.
+The good news is that incorporating peptides into your skincare routine may help support collagen production.
 This increase in collagen production is what makes peptides such a potent anti-aging skincare ingredient.
-Peptides can work to encourage skin elasticity, increase hydration and diminish the appearance of aging on the skin.6
+Peptides may work to support skin elasticity, hydration and reduce with the appearance of aging on the skin.6

 Creams and Serums

 Peptides are showing up more and more as a skin care ingredient in creams and serums aimed at combatting the signs of aging.
 These creams and serums use short-chain amino acids to target the visible signs of aging, like wrinkles and sagging skin.